<Ojibwe Lifeway: Maple Sugaring and Birch Bark Harvesting (“ziigwan”-spring)

 4.

 Now open the Statistical Downscaling Tool.
-The tool allows you to investigate how these environmental variables could change under different climate change futures.
+The tool allows you to investigate how these environmental climate variables could change under different climate change futures.
 You can chose between three future scenarios.
 The A1B Scenario is similar to the RCP 4.5 scenario.
 It is a future where the use of fossil fuels and carbon emissions stays at about the same levels as today.
 The A1 scenario is a future with greater carbon emissions and more warming.
 The B1 scenario is a future with lower carbon emissions.

 Develop an experiment or investigation of your own to test your hypothesis.
 Consider what other factors or variables could be causing the results you are observing.